DiogenesN/woodland/README.md

 # Woodland

-Woodland is a minimal lightweight wlroots-based window-stacking compositor for wayland, inspired Wayfire and TinyWl.
+Woodland is a minimal lightweight wlroots-based window-stacking compositor for Wayland, inspired by Wayfire and TinyWl.
 For a minimal desktop environment experience you can use it together with:

+Panel:
 [diowpanel](https://github.com/DiogenesN/diowpanel)

+Menu:
 [diowmenu](https://github.com/DiogenesN/diowmenu)

+Window list:
 [diowwindowlist](https://github.com/DiogenesN/diowwindowlist)

+Application launcher:
 [diowapplauncher](https://github.com/DiogenesN/diowapplauncher)

 Woodland has no reliance on any particular Desktop Environment, Desktop Shell or session.